About EGSH

 Financial Eligibility and Physical-Presence Rules

-Golden Visa vs Other UAE Property‑Linked Residence Options
+Golden Visa vs Other Property-Linked Residence Options in Dubai

-The AED 2 million property route is the primary real estate category under the UAE’s federal Golden Residence Programme, but the DLD also facilitates other residency pathways linked to property ownership.
-These options have different eligibility conditions, validity periods and renewal rules, and they are not interchangeable.
+The AED 2,000,000 property route is the primary real estate category under the UAE's federal Golden Residence Programme.
+The DLD also facilitates other residency pathways linked to property ownership.
+These options have different eligibility conditions, validity periods, and renewal rules, and they are not interchangeable.

 Five-Year Real Estate Residency (Not Golden Visa)

-While the DLD may still process five-year applications in specific cases, applicants should note that immigration decisions ultimately follow federal residency rules issued by the General Directorate of Residency and Foreigners Affairs (GDRFA).
-Investors seeking long-term security, multi-entry flexibility and broader family-sponsorship benefits typically rely on the 10-year Golden Visa rather than the five-year alternative.
+Investors seeking long-term security, multi-entry flexibility, and broader family-sponsorship benefits typically rely on the 10-year Golden Visa rather than the five-year alternative.

 Two-Year Investor Residence (Taskeen)

 Taskeen is processed through the DLD and then submitted to the competent immigration authority for approval.
 It is not part of the Golden Residence Programme and does not grant the long-term privileges of a 10-year permit.
+Off-plan properties do not qualify for the Taskeen visa — only completed units with an issued title deed are accepted.
 Buyers evaluating whether an AED 750,000 property is sufficient for UAE residency should be aware that it may qualify for Taskeen, but it does not qualify for the 10-year Golden Visa.

 Comparison Table — Main Property-Linked Residency Options in Dubai